 Data Mining for Personalizing and Improving the Customer Experience

 A customer's call can be a goldmine of information that speech analytics and voice biometrics can help you get the most out of.
 By analyzing what your customers say during calls, you can learn what they like, what their biggest issues are, and how they interact with your agents.
-However, voice biometrics can give you even more data – gender, estimated age, and even a main dialect or accent.
+However, voice biometrics can provide you with even more data, such as a person's gender and estimated age.

 This way, personalizing all interactions with customers becomes a piece of cake for your call center.
 Thanks to the data you gather with speech analytics, you can segment your customers into groups and prepare special, personalized offers for each of them.

 Meanwhile, voice biometrics will let your agents know who is on the line, allowing them to check all information related to the caller.
 Knowing their age, for instance, can be handy for setting up a priority queue for elderly people, so they don't have to wait too long in the line.

 Recording agents' calls for analyzing their performance is now pretty much a standard.
 Monitoring calls in real-time isn't quite so common yet, but this might soon change, considering how valuable doing so can be.

 Let's say you have added new points to your customer service guidelines and want to ensure that all agents (even those working remotely) follow the script.
 If the real-time monitoring system notices an agent is going off-piste or they have forgotten about the new script, a quick reminder or alert can be sent in order to rectify the mistake straight away.